spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 .. math::
    var^P_{i} = \frac{1}{ \sum_{s} \frac{1}{ var^P_{s}}}

 The combined variance of the slope for an integration due to both Poisson and read noise is:

 .. math::
    var^C_{i} = \frac{1}{ \sum_{s} \frac{1}{ var^R_{s} + var^P_{s}}}

-The slope for an integration depends on the slope and the combined variance of each segment's slope:
+The slope for an integration depends on the slope and the read noise variance of each segment's slope:

 .. math::
    slope_{i} = \frac{ \sum_{s}{ \frac{slope_{s}} {var^R_{s}}}} { \sum_{s}{ \frac{1} {var^R_{s}}}}